dudeisbrendan03/RESTful-api/.github/ERRORS.md

 Will return: 403

+## NOT-AUTHENTICATED3
+There was an attempt to login but it failed because the user didn't have an operator flag.

+Will return: 403

 ## USER-NOEXIST
 The user in the query does not exist because an error occured and no user data was provided when searching for it.